praslnx8/planning_poker/README.md

 ## Setup
 - Create a firebase web app with realtime database and analytics enabled
-- Create a new file `.env` using the template `.env.example` with the values for the firebase app
+- Create a new file `env` using the template `env.example` with the values for the firebase app

 ## Getting Started